miket6000/SimpleAlt/README.md

 ## Using SimpleAlt

-SimpleAlt has a simple user interface consisting of a single button and a single green LED.
+SimpleAlt has a simple user interface consisting of a single button and a single green LED (marked 's', for status).
 This allows it to be as light as possible but may take some getting used to.

 To show how this works this document describes LED flashes between angled brackets <>.
 A number between the brackets indicates the number of times the LED will flash.
 A '.' indicates a short pause and a '-' indicates a long pause. e.g.
 < 9 .
 10 .
 6 - >